John Calvin

 The Calvinist order of salvation differs from that conventionally understood, in that regeneration comes first, then faith, then repentance: "But the Scriptures make faith the fruit of renewal.
 The other view is Arminian."
 (Robert Lewis Dabney, Systematic Theology, Chapter 22, Kindle location 8892).
 Whatever insight may seem to be lurking here, a mandatory listing of these elements in an order differing from the common Biblical one raises a red flag, and this is a consistent feature of the Calvinist system: "Faith is not the cause of the new birth, but the consequence of it."
 (Arthur W. Pink, The Sovereignty of God, p.
 69).

 John speaks of belief leading to life: "But these are written, that ye might believe that Jesus is the Christ, the Son of God; and that believing ye might have life through his name."
 (John 20:31).
-Yet this is not the Calvinist order: "The order they give is this: First, regeneration, implanting Christ's spiritual life, by which the winner is enabled to believe: Second, faith, and then justification."
+Yet this is not the Calvinist order: "The order they give is this: First, regeneration, implanting Christ's spiritual life, by which the sinner is enabled to believe: Second, faith, and then justification."
 (Robert Lewis Dabney, Systematic Theology, Chapter 29, Kindle location 12726).
 Historically, some have identified regeneration, or rebirth, with baptism.
 Christian baptism is certainly a legitimate symbol of the new birth, but some go further, making it the trigger that unleashes this divine work.
 This view has been revived in the present by N. T. Wright and those affiliated with him, who make faith to be only the 'badge' of kingdom membership, showing who is 'in' but not how to get 'in,' effectively leaving baptism as the way of salvation:

 God is Love